Bruck1701/100DaysOfCloud/Journey/010/Readme.md

 ## Use Case

  Imagine a situation where your web app has been posted on social media and overnight it has become the new sensation.
 Every day your app is bombarded with a surge of users, but naturally this demand is not constant, because people still need to sleep.
 How would you provision your servers for good response time when it is being demanded by thousands of users?
 You can always pay for more computers on the cloud, but some times, in the middle of the night, they will be idle just seating there and you are being charged anyway to keep them idle.
-The solution would be to dynamically change the number of instances needed to provide the service, right? increasing or decreasing the number of available computers depending on the number of users.
+The solution would be to dynamically change the number of instances needed to provide the service, right?
+Increasing or decreasing the number of available computers depending on the number of users.
 That is what Auto Scaling is all about!

 ### Step 1 — First things first